 -Understand his role as a defender and not as a distributor

--Confidence of teammates to act as the last line of defense
+-Confidence of teammates to act as the last line of defence

 -Leadership skills in organizing and arranging formations as they develop